Cao-Jinyu/IncubatePi/README.md

 The full data for these results can be found [here](./Experimental%20Data).

 #### 2. Permitted latencies
-The latency between the temperature reading and the incubator temperature change has been tested to be no longer than 1 minute for temperature changes of 1 degree Celsius.
+The latency between the temperature reading and the incubator temperature change has been tested to be no longer than one minute for temperature changes of one degree Celsius.

 #### 3. Sampling rate
-The ambient temperature of the incubator is sampled and processed every 10 second by the PID control software.
-The neonate temperature is sampled every 1 minute because this temperature does not vary signification over short periods of time.
+The ambient temperature of the incubator is sampled and processed every 10 seconds by the PID control software.
+The neonate temperature is sampled every minute because this temperature does not vary significatly over short periods of time.
 This ensures sufficient data for the temperature control, modifying the heater/fan power every 5 seconds.

 #### 4. Bus protocol
 The Raspberry Pi communicates with the DS18B20 temperature sensors using the RPI's 1-wire interface.
 This uses a single wire to provide data, and power.
 This reduces wiring complexity and allows for multiple temperature devices connected in parallel without a chip select line for each, thus improving the flexibility and scalability.